arixbumaye/rss-ticker/README.md

 - You only need to download ONE file for installation (the DMG for macOS or the EXE for Windows)
 - The other files (blockmap, yml) are used by the auto-update system and don't need to be downloaded manually
 - The application will automatically check for updates and notify you when a new version is available
+- The application is not code signed, which may trigger security warnings on macOS and Windows

 ## Usage